ompratik6/Steal-a-brainrot-Brainrot-Purchase/README.md

 # Steal-a-brainrot-Brainrot-Purchase
-This is a very trusted site of 100k players of steal a brainrot  , here you can purchase Brainrot for real money , Brainrot will deliver to you very fastly , are you still reading!
-Go fast and purchase brainrot
+Welcome to Brainrot Shop

+Here you can purchase Brainrots from Steal a Brainrot.
+After payment send your Roblox username and we will trade the brainrot to you in-game.

+You can contact in : ompratik6@gmail.com